r-uby-dev/roda-llm/README.md

 > [r.uby.dev](https://r.uby.dev/llm) project.

-Welcome to the canonical llm-roda repository.
+Welcome to the canonical roda-llm repository.

-llm-roda is a [Roda](https://roda.jeremyevans.net) plugin that provides a framework for deploying multiple llm.rb agents within your Roda, Rack or Rails application.
+roda-llm is a [Roda](https://roda.jeremyevans.net) plugin that provides a framework for deploying multiple llm.rb agents within your Roda, Rack or Rails application.
 The HTTP endpoints are provided via a Roda app that can be mounted within your own